Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Fortification Techie.md

 Cost: $1000000
 Effect: Uses Artillery markers to get accurate coordinates for bombardment.
 Shells are Built separately.
 A shell does 10d10 damage to everything in a 200 meter radius.
 Shells Cost $10000
 Range: 100km
 Requirements: Fort Workshop.
-Needs a buildings worth of space to build.‌
+Needs a buildings worth of space to build.â€Œ

 ---
 Technocrete: A upgrade for all concrete you make.
 Filled with titanium